AOHF92/SpringAheadTimesheetAutomation/docs/SETUP_GUIDE.md

 ---

 # 🔧 7.
-Optional: Virtual Environment (For Developers)
+Optional: Virtual Environment

 A virtual environment isolates dependencies and prevents conflicts with other Python projects.